schombert/Project-Alice/docs/rules.md

 1 + define:DISCREDIT_INFLUENCE_GAIN_FACTOR (if discredited) + define:NEIGHBOUR_BONUS_INFLUENCE_PERCENT (if the nations are adjacent) + define:SPHERE_NEIGHBOUR_BONUS_INFLUENCE_PERCENT (if some member of the influencing nation's sphere is adjacent but not the influencing nation itself) + define:OTHER_CONTINENT_BONUS_INFLUENCE_PERCENT (if the influencing nation and the target have capitals on different continents) + define:PUPPET_BONUS_INFLUENCE_PERCENT (if the target is a vassal of the influencer) + relation-value / define:RELATION_INFLUENCE_MODIFIER + define:INVESTMENT_INFLUENCE_DEFENSE + (define:INVESTMENT_INFLUENCE_DEFENCE x (fraction-of-influencer's-foreign-investment-out-of-total-foreign-investment - 1)) + define:LARGE_POPULATION_INFLUENCE_PENALTY x target-population / define:LARGE_POPULATION_INFLUENCE_PENALTY_CHUNK (if the target nation has population greater than define:LARGE_POPULATION_LIMIT) + (1 - target-score / influencer-score)^0

 Note that you cannot gain influence with a nation while your embassy is banned, but you still appear to "spend" influence anyways.
 Any influence that accumulates beyond the max (define:MAX_INFLUENCE) will be subtracted from the influence of the great power with the most influence (other than the influencing nation).

+General rules for influence actions: you cannot take an influence action where the influenced nation is in a war opposing you or if your embassy has been banned there.
+And, obviously, you must have enough influence points to pay the cost.

+Discrediting:

+A nation is discredited for define:DISCREDIT_DAYS.
+Being discredited twice does not add these durations together; it just resets the timer from the current day.
+Discrediting a nation "increases" your relationship with them by define:DISCREDIT_RELATION_ON_ACCEPT.
+Discrediting costs define:DISCREDIT_INFLUENCE_COST influence points.
+To discredit a nation, you must have an opinion of at least "opposed" with the influenced nation and you must have a an equal or better opinion level with the influenced nation than the nation you are discrediting does.

+Expelling advisors:

+Expelling a nation's advisors "increases" your relationship with them by define:EXPELADVISORS_RELATION_ON_ACCEPT.
+This action costs define:EXPELADVISORS_INFLUENCE_COST influence points.
+To expel the advisors of a nation, you must have a an equal or better opinion level with the influenced nation than the nation you are doing the action to does does.
+Being expelled cancels any ongoing discredit effect.
+Being expelled reduces your influence to zero.
+To expel advisors you must have at least neutral opinion with the influenced nation and an equal or better opinion level than that of the nation you are expelling.

+Banning embassy:

+Banning a nation's embassy "increases" your relationship with them by define:BANEMBASSY_RELATION_ON_ACCEPT.
+This action costs define:BANEMBASSY_INFLUENCE_COST influence points.
+The ban embassy effect lasts for define:BANEMBASSY_DAYS.
+If you are already banned, being banned again simply restarts the timer.
+Being banned cancels out any ongoing discredit effect.
+To ban a nation you must be at least friendly with the influenced nation and have an equal or better opinion level than that of the nation you are expelling.

+Increase opinion:

+Increasing the opinion of a nation costs define:INCREASEOPINION_INFLUENCE_COST influence points.
+Opinion can be increased to a maximum of friendly.

+Decrease opinion:

+Decreasing the opinion of a nation "increases" your relationship with them by define:DECREASEOPINION_RELATION_ON_ACCEPT.
+This actions costs define:DECREASEOPINION_INFLUENCE_COST influence points.
+Decreasing the opinion of another nation requires that you have an opinion of at least "opposed" with the influenced nation and you must have a an equal or better opinion level with the influenced nation than the nation you are lowering their opinion of does.

+Add to sphere:

+Adding a nation to your sphere costs define:ADDTOSPHERE_INFLUENCE_COST influence points, and the nation must have a friendly opinion of you.

+Remove from sphere:

+Removing a nation from a sphere costs define:REMOVEFROMSPHERE_INFLUENCE_COST influence points.
+If you remove a nation from your own sphere you lose define:REMOVEFROMSPHERE_PRESTIGE_COST prestige and gain define:REMOVEFROMSPHERE_INFAMY_COST infamy.
+Removing a nation from the sphere of another nation "increases" your relationship with the former sphere leader by define:REMOVEFROMSPHERE_RELATION_ON_ACCEPT points.
+To preform this action you must have an opinion level of at least friendly with the nation you are removing from a sphere.
+(The removed nation then becomes friendly with its former sphere leader.)

 ## Crisis mechanics